QuadNet supports D-Star, DMR, Yaesu System Fusion II and M17

 Accessing through Pi-Star

-Pi-Star users simply need to select the XLX307 master from the list of XLX masters.
+Pi-Star users simply need to select the XLX307 (or XLX587) master from the list of XLX masters.
 In Pi-Star, navigate to the configuration tab and select DMRGateway as your DMR Master, and select XLX307 from the drop down list of XLX Masters.
-Once the configuration is applied, your system should automatically link to XLX307 Module D. Any transmission made to TG6 will automatically be routed through the XLX Server to the transcoder link.
-You may prefer to use TG31012 on BrandMeister to access the system for ease of use, but the DMRGateway/XLX combination allows users who are not using BrandMeister as their master server to access the link as well.
+Once the configuration is applied, your system should automatically link to Module A. Any transmission made to TG6 will automatically be routed through the XLX Server to the transcoder link.

 If you have any issues or need any assistance, feel free to contact us and one of the administrators will be happy to assist you in any way we can.